gu-fan/riv.vim/README.rst

              (require python docutils package )
  :Helpers_:  A window to help manage the document.

-             a. `Section Helper`_: SHowing Section number of current document.
+             a. `Section Helper`_: SHowing section number of current document.
              b. `Todo Helper`_: Managing todo items of project or document.
              c. `File Helper`_: Showing rst files of current directory.